Setup Overview

 - Element Descriptors - Define what types of elements exist in your project (components, modules, helpers, etc.) and how to recognize them based on file paths.
 Read more in the Elements section.

-- Element Selectors - Match specific elements in rules based on their type and captured properties.
+type,name,category,origin,path, etc. - Element Selectors - Match specific elements in rules based on their description.
 Read more in the Selectors section.

 - Global Settings - Configure plugin behavior, define dependencies to analyze, and set include/ignore patterns.
 Read more in the Global Settings section and Configuration Helpers.